bkil/gemiweb0/doc/javascript-interpreter-runtimes.md

 * ES3, JavaScript 1.5
 * BSD
 * C
-* used by the HV3 web prowser
+* used by the HV3 web browser

 ### AWeb